Entze/pyggp/docs/contributing/testing.md

 - [pytest](https://docs.pytest.org)

-Please note that the built in [unittest](https://docs.python.org/3/library/unittest.html) framework is not used.
+Please note that the built-in [unittest](https://docs.python.org/3/library/unittest.html) framework is not used.
 Additionally, [doctest](https://docs.python.org/3/library/doctest.html) are used in documentation, however they are for documentation only.